Help us improve your experience.

 JNU Deployment Process

-1. Configure MX Series as the controller.
-Note that you must configure the controller role on both the routing engines (RE).
+1. Configure the MX Series router as the controller.
+Note that you must configure the controller role on both the Routing Engines.

-2. Configure SRX Series Firewall, vSRX Virtual Firewall, and JDM container as satellites.
+2. Configure SRX Series Firewalls, vSRX Virtual Firewalls, and a JDM container as satellites.

 3. When satellites join the controller,

 • Satellites push their schema to the controller during the initial synchronization.
 The controller also learns the version and model of the satellite as part of the initial synchronization.
-The satellite has 30 minutes to synchronize with the controller, making 60 attempts at 30 second intervals.
-If the synchronization fails, you can run the command request jnu satellite sync on the satellite, to manually perform initial synchronization.
+A satellite has 30 minutes to synchronize with the controller, making 60 attempts at 30-second intervals.
+If synchronization fails, you can run the command request jnu satellite sync on the satellite, to manually perform initial synchronization.

-• The operational command show chassis jnu satellites lists all the satellites managed by the controller, including the JDM.
-Although JDM is added as a satellite, JDM doesn’t send its configuration to the controller during the initial synchronization, unlike the other satellites.
-But you can run JDM specific operational commands using the controller.
+• The output of the operational command show chassis jnu satellites lists all the satellites managed by the controller, including the JDM.
+Although you add JDM as a satellite, JDM doesn’t send its configuration to the controller during the initial synchronization, unlike the other satellites.
+But you can run JDM-specific operational commands using the controller.

-• As the controller comes with dual REs, the controller synchronizes the other RE with the schema details.
+• As the controller comes with dual Routing Engines, the controller synchronizes the other Routing Engine with the schema details.

-• In a dual-controller setup, the satellite perform initial synchronization with both the controllers.
-The satellite fetches the controller IP address from the [edit chassis jnu-management other-controller controller-ip-address] hierarchy level and sends the schema to both controllers.
+• In a dual-controller setup, the satellites perform initial synchronization with both the controllers.
+A satellite fetches the controller IP address from the [edit chassis jnu-management other-controller controller-ip-address] hierarchy level and then sends the schema to both the controllers.
 If the other controller is unreachable, the commit fails.

-• Controller merges the satellite's command hierarchy with its own, but excludes the satellite’s configuration schema.
+• Controller merges the satellite's command hierarchy with its own command hierarchy, but excludes the satellite’s configuration schema.
 The controller and the satellites separately maintain their configuration schemas.

-• The controller dynamically learns different versions of the schema that are running on satellites.
+• The controller dynamically learns the different versions of the schema that are running on each satellite.

 Note:

 • The satellites must join the controller without leaving any uncommitted changes on the controller.
-Avoid running configuration commands during the satellite's joining and upgrade process.
-Use the operational command show chassis jnu satellites to check the status of the satellites, then run the configuration commands.
+Avoid running configuration commands during the satellite's joining and upgrade processes.
+Use the operational command show chassis jnu satellites to check the status of the satellites before you run the configuration commands.

-• Do not run commands directly on the satellites once they join the JNU topology as the configuration may be overwritten by commits from the controller.
+• Avoid running commands directly on the satellites after the satellites join the JNU topology, as the satellite's configuration might be overwritten by commits from the controller.

 • You cannot perform XML subtree filtering of configuration for satellites from the controller.